TooTallNate/ModuleJS/README.md

 important).
 A standalone module would be different in the sense that it still is part of the regular brower global scope.

-So to complete the `foo.js/bar.js` example above, this would br a basic `index.html`:
+So to complete the `foo.js/bar.js` example above, this would be a basic `index.html`:

     <!DOCTYPE HTML>
     <html>